SolaceLabs/pq-demo/ecs-demo/README.md

 ```
 terraform apply
 ```
-* Verify successful deployment of resources
+* Verify successful deployment of resources to AWS
+* Verify successful deployment and configuration of queue on the solace broker

 ## Step 6 - Get the Solace ECS Scaler
 1. Download the Solace ECS Scaler Project from https://github.com/SolaceLabs/solace-ecs-scaler